 Purdue University (2002-2005)

 Developed computational framework for modeling fatigue damage evolution in aerospace alloys for Alcoa, Division of Product Design and Analysis.
-Research drew from the disciplines of applied mechanics, material science, computer programming, scanning electron...
+Research drew from the disciplines of applied mechanics, materials science, computer programming, scanning electron microscopy, image analysis, statistical design of experiments, and test engineering.
+Performed failure analysis/fractography and coalescing crack growth modeling.
+Addressed problems in material system design with applications to aircraft fleet management.